AriFordsham/GHCWiki/new-plugins.md

 ## New Backends

-1/21/2011: So half-baked, but still thinking of ideas.
+1/21/2011: So half-baked it's not funny, but still thinking of ideas after reading `./compiler/main` for an hour or so.

 Backends could be written using plugins as well.
 This would make it possible to, for example pull the LLVM code generator out of GHC, and into a `cabal` package using the [ llvm](http://hackage.haskell.org/package/llvm) bindings on hackage (like the dragonegg plugin for GCC) among other crazy things.